specialprivacy/demonstrator/README.md

-# SPECIAL Demonstrator
+# SPECIAL  Lightweight Demonstrator
-This repository contains the system description for the SPECIAL Demonstrator.
+This repository contains a lightweight version of the SPECIAL demonstrator.
-It combines the SPECIAL components with other off the shelve components into a working example system.
-A live copy should be available at https://demonstrator-special.tenforce.com
+It should be simple enough to just clone, initialize and start.

 ## Requirements